cmonty/reading-list/readme.md

 ### Notes

-I rely on [Instapaper][1] heavily for internet reading.
+I rely on [Instapaper][1] to shift blog posts and the like to my iPhone and iPad.
 If you use Instapaper, be my friend through my twitter handle and we'll share what we like to read on the internet!

 [1]: http://instapaper.com